Zayn Malik: 2010–2015: The X Factor and One Direction

-In 2010, 17-year-old Malik auditioned in Manchester for the seventh series of reality television competition The X Factor.
+In 2010, 17-year-old Malik, on the suggestion of a choir leader who praised his voice, auditioned in Manchester for the seventh series of the television music competition show The X Factor.
+In a 2018 interview, he stated that he auditioned "for fun, to see what would happen."

 On the morning of the audition, Malik became nervous and did not want to attend, but his mother eventually forced him out of bed and coaxed him into going.
 He sang "Let Me Love You" by Mario as his audition song and was accepted into the next round.
-Upon auditioning for The X Factor, Malik stated that he was "looking for an experience".
-Despite being eliminated before the final round of the competition, judges Nicole Scherzinger and Simon Cowell grouped him with fellow contestants Harry Styles, Niall Horan, Liam Payne and Louis Tomlinson to form a new contestant for the remainder of the show, the boy band that would become known as One Direction.
-The group quickly gained popularity in the UK, became the last contestant eliminated on the show, and were subsequently signed by Cowell to a reported £2 million Syco Records recording contract.
-They signed in North America with Columbia Records.
+Despite being eliminated before the final round of the bootcamp competition, judges Nicole Scherzinger and Simon Cowell grouped him with fellow contestants Harry Styles, Niall Horan, Liam Payne and Louis Tomlinson to form a new act for the remainder of the show — the boy band that became known as One Direction.